 -Plan a Blog Tour!
-(Blog Tours are SUCH a fun way to connect with other Bloggers, and spread the word about your new novel!
-If you don’t what to go through the work of planning a tour and contacting bloggers individually, there are people out there who will help you plan it!
-I’d recommend Tessa Emily Hall & Laura Pol!
-They both have really fun, affordable services!
+Blog Tours are SUCH a fun way to connect with other Bloggers, and spread the word about your new novel!
+If you don’t what to go through the work of planning a tour and contacting bloggers individually, I’d love to help you plan it!

--Create cute, pinnable quotes from your book (using a website like Canva or PicMonkey), and ask your Beta readers to share them!
+-Create cute, pinnable quotes from your book (using a website like Canva), and ask your Beta readers to share them!

 -Ask your Beta readers to post their honest reviews on your Amazon and Good Reads page.

 -Submit guest posts to your favorite blogs and magazines that are in your unique niche!